Trolled Online, Women In Politics Fight To Hold Big Tech Accountable In The U.K.

 Cameron said it was "cathartic" to share her story, and read those of her colleagues.
 "I had kind of felt at the start [that] I must have been doing something wrong, until I realized that this is so widespread," she said.

 Efforts ramped up to document just how widespread the problem is.
 Women elected in the U.K. commissioned a global study to examine threats to female political leaders in eight countries (Argentina, Ghana, Jamaica, Lebanon, Malawi, Sri Lanka, Ukraine and the U.K.).
-It found that rape threats are "common" and women politicians from Black, Asian and other ethnic minority groups receive a "disproportionate amount of abuse online."
+It found that rape threats are "common" and women politicians from black, Asian and other ethnic minority groups receive a "disproportionate amount of abuse online."

 Member of Parliament Liz Saville Roberts called for legal and culture change to "condemn the casual use of aggression and threat of physical violence to silence women's voices in the digital arena."